altarizer/altarizer/README.md

 - 👋 Hi, I’m @altarizer
 - 👀 I’m interested in 💩 .
-- 🌱 I’m currently learning to 💩 .
+- 🌱 I’m currently learning about 💩 .
 - 💞️ I’m looking to collaborate on someone's 💩 .
 - 📫 How to reach me - make 💩  and note me.